What does it take to be a Data Protection Officer?

 2021-02-23

 The data protection laws of many countries require organisations handling personal data to demonstrate accountability and responsibility.
 This entails having a compliance programme (that includes pre-emptive safeguards as well as risk management) which is commonly known as a data protection management programme (DPMP).
-Hence, it is the DPO who runs the DPMP in order to sustain the compliance efforts in accordance with the data protection requirements.
-In countries like Singapore, organisations need to have an appointed DPO.
+Hence, it is the Data Protection Officer (DPO) who runs the DPMP in order to sustain the compliance efforts in accordance with the data protection officer requirements.
+In countries like Singapore, all organisations need to have an appointed DPO.

 Knowledge of the Information Life Cycle